matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 This proposal introduces the concept of relations, which can be used to associate new information with an existing event.

-Relations are any event which have an `m.relates_to` field in their contents.
-The `m.relates_to` field must include a `rel_type` field that gives the type of relationship being defined, and an `event_id` field that gives the event which is the target of the relation.
+Events are said to contain a relationship when their `content` object contains a `m.relates_to` object which has both a `rel_type` string field that gives the type of relationship being defined, and an `event_id` string field that gives the event which is the target of the relation.
+If any of these conditions is not met, clients and servers should treat the event as if it does not contain a relationship.

 All the information about the relationship lives under the `m.relates_to` key.

 If it helps, you can think of relations as a "subject verb object" triple, where the subject is the relation event itself; the verb is the `rel_type`